Onuachu's effort rescues Genk from defeat against Anderlecht | Goal.com

 Paul Onuachu rescued Genk from defeat with his equaliser in their 1-1 draw with Anderlecht in the Belgian First Division A play-offs on Wednesday.

-The 26-year-old took his tally to 34 goals in 39 appearances in all competitions for John van den Brom's side this season.
+The 26-year-old has proven to be a key player in John van den Brom's team so far as he took his tally to 34 goals in 39 appearances across all competitions this season.

-Genk are yet to lose a game in the play-offs and they sit second in the table with 35 points after three matches – four points benind leaders Club Brugge.
+Genk are yet to lose a game in the play-offs and they sit second in the table with 35 points after three matches – four points behind leaders Club Brugge.

-Onuachu played the entire duration while his compatriot Cyril Dessers was an unusued substitute for Genk.
+On Wednesday, Onuachu played the entire duration while his compatriot Cyril Dessers was an unused substitute for Genk.

 Anderlecht, on the other hand, had two Ghana stars in action with Majeed Ashimeru seeing 67 minutes of action and his compatriot Mohammed Dauda came on as a substitute in the 83rd minute.

-Next up for Onuachu and his Genk teammates, is a trip to Brussel as they battle Vincent Kompany's men in a reverse fixture.
+Next up for Onuachu and his Genk teammates, is a trip to Brussels as they battle Vincent Kompany's men who sit third in the table in a reverse fixture on Saturday.

+They are aiming for a domestic double with the First Division A title in sights after their Belgian Cup win on May 25 when they defeated Standard Liege 2-1.

+Onuachu’s goalscoring heroics has made him a target for several clubs across Europe ahead of the summer transfer window.